-- 6 Councils and members are encouraged to forward proposed revisions to this manual, following the - 7 process outlined in P&P Purpose and Revision section. - 8 The official approved version of the P&P is located at national office with a digital copy placed on - 9 the national website.
+- 6 Councils and members are encouraged to forward proposed revisions to this manual, following the - 7 process outlined in Policy & Procedure Purpose and Revision section. - 8 The official approved version of the P&P is located at national office with a digital copy placed on - 9 the national website.
 Uncontrolled paper copies are distributed to councils/members who purchase - a manual for their use.
-Revisions will be approved by motion of the national executive at its winter - meeting.
-Approved revisions will be posted on the national website following their approval. - 12 Councils/members who wish to receive a printed copy of the approved revisions by mail may - 13 request them from national office. - 14 - 15 Councils at all levels are encouraged to draft manuals of policy and procedure specifically designed - 16 for their own level. - 17 - 18 THIS MANUAL SHOULD BE PLACED IN A 3-RING BINDER AND MAY BE REPRODUCED FOR USE. - 19 [The next page is page 11.]
+Revisions will be adopted by motion of the national executive at its winter - 11 meeting.
+Adopted revisions will be posted on the national website following their adoption. - 12 Councils/members who wish to receive a printed copy of the adopted revisions by mail may - 13 request them from national office. - 14 - 15 Councils at all levels are encouraged to develop and adopt manuals of policy and procedure - specifically designed for their own level. - 17 - 18 THIS MANUAL SHOULD BE PLACED IN A 3-RING BINDER AND MAY BE REPRODUCED FOR USE. - [The next page is page 11.]